My Meat-based Diet Journey: From Ranch to Carnivore

-Fast forward to my last pregnancy at age 39, when the doctor told me my blood sugar was too high and that this could lead to compilations.
+Fast forward to my last pregnancy at age 39, when the doctor told me my blood sugar was too high and could lead to complications.
 She gave me a blood sugar testing kit.
 I could monitor my blood sugar throughout the day.
 It didn’t take me long to realize how much what I ate affected my BS level.
 I began sticking with a mostly meat diet through the pregnancy and never had to use insulin shots.

-After a few weeks my breathing seemed normal, but my digestive system was challenged.
-At one point the doctors thought the gallbladder needed to be removed.
-When that subsided, I was left with constant loud tinnitus 24/7 along with night sweats and chills.
+After a few weeks, my breathing seemed normal, but my digestive system was challenged.
+At one point, the doctors thought the gallbladder needed to be removed.
+When that subsided, I was left with constant loud tinnitus 24/7, along with night sweats and chills.

-I also couldn’t exercise very hard or my muscles would become very tight and the tinnitus would return.
+I also couldn’t exercise very hard, or my muscles would become very tight, and the tinnitus would return.
 This resulted in regaining more than the 20 pounds I had lost from the illness, and it was not muscle.
 I became flabby and gained more weight around my waist than I’d ever had.
-It seemed like any additional stress brought symptoms back and I came down with viruses and infections often.
+It seemed like any additional stress brought symptoms back, and I came down with viruses and infections often.

-In 2016 I met a trainer who helped me stay focused on exercising twice a week.
-This helped strengthen my body and I gained back much of the muscle I had lost.
+In 2016, I met a trainer who helped me stay focused on exercising twice a week.
+This helped strengthen my body, and I gained back much of the muscle I had lost.
 However, I was still about 20 pounds heavier than what was normal for me in my 20s and 30s.